Go with grapes every day

 Human studies have shown that eating a variety of grapes may help support a healthy heart by promoting relaxation of blood vessels to help maintain healthy blood flow and function.
 Heart-healthy grapes may also help promote healthy aging: studies looking into the health benefits derived from eating normal portions of grapes on a regular basis are underway at some of the nation’s most prestigious research institutions.

-Three recent laboratory studies5 6 7 suggest that regular grape consumption may play a role in eye health by protecting the retina from deterioration.
-In the first study, adding grapes to the diet early in life prevented blindness in animals that were prone to developing retinal damage in old age, similar to age-related macular degeneration in humans.
-In the second study the grape-enriched diet offered protection in multiple ways, from countering oxidative stress to lowering levels of inflammatory proteins and increasing protective proteins in the retina.
-In a third laboratory study, adding grapes to the diet helped reduce damaging and undesirable blood vessel formation that can leak into the retina and lead to vision loss.
+Three recent laboratory studies3 4 5 researches observed a beneficial impact of grapes on eye health in mice.
+In the first study, consuming grapes early in life prevented blindness in animals that were prone to developing retinal damage in old age.
+In the second study the grape-enriched diet offered protection in multiple ways, from countering oxidative stress, to lowering levels of inflammatory proteins, and increasing protective proteins in the retina.
+In a third laboratory study, adding grapes to the diet helped reduce damaging and undesirable blood vessel formation that can leak into the retina and lead to vision loss

-A pilot study of people with early memory decline showed that consuming grapes helped preserve healthy metabolic activity in regions of the brain associated with early Alzheimer’s disease, where metabolic decline takes hold, while those who didn’t consume grapes had significant metabolic decline in these critical regions.8 An animal study showed that a grape-enriched diet helped reduce inflammation and protect against neuronal damage caused by loss of oxygen to the brain.9 Additional animal studies found that consuming grapes prevented oxidative stress-induced anxiety-like behaviors, learning and memory impairment and associated high blood pressure.10 11
+In a study of people with early memory decline, subjects consuming grapes preserved healthy metabolic activity in regions of the brain associated with early Alzheimer’s disease, where metabolic decline takes hold; those who didn’t consume grapes had significant metabolic decline in these critical regions.6 An animal study showed that a grape-enriched diet helped reduce inflammation and protect against neuronal damage caused by loss of oxygen to the brain.7 Additional animal studies found that consuming grapes prevented oxidative stress-induced anxiety-like behaviors, learning and memory impairment, and associated high blood pressure.8 9

 ABOUT California TABLE GRAPES